 Aircraft origin and airport parking destination are important determinants to the runway assigned.
 Standard Terminal Arrival Routes (STARs) are arrival flight procedures where aircraft transition from enroute to the approach phase of the flight.
 This report examines the strong correlation between an aircraft's arrival runway and a combination of the STAR and parking location on the airport.
-There is a strong correlation between an aircraft's arrival runway and a combination sidentified in the report, there is evidence that FAA Air Traffic Control practices a standardized way in which arrival runways are assigned, leading to consistency and predictability between controllers and pilots.
+There is a strong correlation between an aircraft's arrival runway and a combination of the STAR and parking location on the airport.
+Due to the strong correlations identified in the report, there is evidence that FAA Air Traffic Control practices a standardized way in which arrival runways are assigned, leading to consistency and predictability between controllers and pilots.
 This standardization contributes to the imbalanced use of these runways at night.